ASC Web Services Knowledge Base

 What’s Covered

-You’ll receive stats on the top pages for your site as well as sections of interest (like an Undergraduate section).
+Your report contains a high-level overview of traffic on your website; you’ll receive stats on your site's top pages and other sections of interest (like an Undergraduate section).

-From here, we branch out a bit to give you a quick glance at demographics, what people search for to find your site, and more!
+After we share your analytics report with you, we can also offer you a quick glance at other categories related to your site, like demographics, what people search for to find your site, and more.

 • Pre-built Arts and Sciences templates